Woody Pitkat

-Woody Pitkat (born July 7, 1979) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 82 for Danny Watts Racing.
+Woody Pitkat (born July 7, 1979) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 82 for Danny Watts Racing.
 Pitkat is long-time competitor of the series, having made his debut in 2007, and has since won four races and four pole positions.
 Pitkat's brother in law is Bobby Santos III, the 2010 Whelen Modified Tour Champion.

 Pitkat's home town track is the well known Stafford Motor Speedway, where he ranks in the top-five on the all time wins list, having won in four different divisions, as well as scoring three track championships (2006 & 2012 in Late Models, 2013 in SK Modifieds).